nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of module tasks
+* has a need to manage a significant number of modules, tasks and exams
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions